 Among the nicest things to do in Sri Lanka there’s taking a stroll along Galle Fort to admire the mighty power of the sea; and observing the youths playing joyfully in the water.
 The view of the sunset from the wall is splendid.

-An excellent place to stay in the Old Town is Galle Heritage Villa by Jetwing.
 Otherwise, the best place to treat oneself when in Galle is staying at one of the incredible luxury villas at its outskirts.
 It may well be one of the nicest things to do in Sri Lanka.
-Diana and I treated ourselves to the marvelous Villa Sepalika, where we had a gorgeous colonial style villa with beautifully decorated rooms, a lush garden, a pool and even a butler to ourselves.
+I treated myself to the marvelous Villa Sepalika, where we had a gorgeous colonial style villa with beautifully decorated rooms, a lush garden, a pool and even a butler to ourselves.
+Check here for current rates and here for reviews

 How to get to Galle